 - Don’t just shop in the back of the store.
 You will typically find holiday clearance in bath and body, home decor and bedding (flannel sheets and pillows) and food.
 Don’t forget to check end caps too!
 Target employees do condense as the days go on and inventory dwindles, but I’m always surprised by the “hidden deals” I find.

-If you follow me on Facebook, you might have seen my video in Target on December 26th where I shared even more tips for what you should and shouldn’t buy.
+If you follow me on Facebook, you might have seen my annual video in Target on December 26th where I shared even more tips for what you should and shouldn’t buy.
 (Of course, keep in mind that my Target’s inventory may look very different than your Target’s inventory.)
-If you haven’t watched the video, check it out below.
+If you haven’t watched the video, check out the 2017 version below.

 For more Target clearance tips, read my 10 tips for shopping Target clearance.